xpack/xpack-build-box/README.md

 The supported architectures are:

-- `arm64` - the ARMv8 64-bit architecture Aarch64
+- `arm64v8` - the ARMv8 64-bit architecture Aarch64
-- `armhl` - the ARMv7 32-bit architecture with hardware float
+- `arm32v7` - the ARMv7 32-bit architecture with hardware float (armhf)

 ## Distro versions